autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/components/list/vehicle-status-velocity-status.md

 ## Requirement

-- Support getting the current velocioty status of the vehicle.
+- Support getting the current velocity status of the vehicle.
 - Report the error as diagnostics if the status cannot be received or an unknown status is received.

 ## Design